aya-asylbek/booktopia-app/README.md

 ## ⭐ Features
 - ✅ Search for books by title or author using the Google Books API.
-- ✅ View book details (title, author, cover image).
+- ✅ View book details (title, author, cover image and etc).
-- ✅ Save books to a personal library (Favorites, Finished, To Read).
+- ✅ Save books to a personal library (Favorites, Finished, To Read- after Registration).
 - ✅ Minimalist UI with a clean and intuitive experience.

 **Upcoming Features**: